TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-smart-detection.md

 You are not charged for this alert rule.

-**What is the “Application Insights Smart Detection” Action Group?**<br>
+**What is the "Application Insights Smart Detection" Action Group?**<br>

-The “Application Insights Smart Detection” Action Group is created automatically together with the [Failure Anomalies](https://docs.microsoft.com/en-us/azure/azure-monitor/app/proactive-failure-diagnostics) alert rule (part of Smart Detection), to support triggering actions when this alert rule fires.
+The "Application Insights Smart Detection" Action Group is created automatically together with the [Failure Anomalies](https://docs.microsoft.com/azure/azure-monitor/app/proactive-failure-diagnostics) alert rule (part of Smart Detection), to support triggering actions when this alert rule fires.

 This Action Group is created in the following situations:

 1. When you create a new Application Insights resource.
 2. When existing Failure Anomalies alert rules are being migrated to the new alerting platform (more info about the migration is available [here](https://azure.microsoft.com/updates/classic-alerting-monitoring-retirement/).)